griffin-analytics/griffin-mmm-demo/docs/Configuration_Guide.md

-# Configuration Guide
+# Griffin MMM Configuration Guide

-## Introduction
+## Welcome to Griffin MMM

-It is helpful to use a YAML configuration file to define model parameters and data specifications.
-This guide explains how to create and customize your configuration file.
+Griffin MMM is a powerful tool for marketing mix modelling that uses a YAML configuration file to define model parameters, data mappings, and custom settings.
+This guide will help you create and customize your configuration file to suit your marketing data and analysis needs.

+---

+## Key Features of the Configuration File
+With the Griffin MMM configuration file, you can:
+- Define data preprocessing and column mappings
+- Configure Bayesian priors for model parameters
+- Specify holiday and seasonality effects
+- Customize media channel definitions
+- Adjust advanced model settings like lags and MCMC parameters

+---

 ## Core Configuration Components

 ### 1. Dataset Configuration
+Define your dataset's timeframe and granularity:
 ```yaml
 # Data timeframe settings
 data_rows: